moonwindy1981-hub/Python-Exercises/README.md

 # Python-Group-Project
-Repository for our group project in "Introduction to Computer Science", containing Final Python assignment, code, and documentation
+Repository for our group project in "Introduction to Computer Science", containing Python Assignments, codes and documentations